HenryCook/es-tool/README.md

 I was initially messing around with the API, and thought it'd be nice to create a tool to make my life a little easier when doing a few administration tasks (like reindexing).

+## Breaking Changes

+Now AWS supports version `2.3` and higher so I've updated the Elasticsearch client version to one that supports `2.*`.

+This then means certain parts of the tool will not work, like the `reindex` option if you're using Elasticsearch version `1.*`

 ## Installation

 To use the tool you'll need to install it's dependencies.